 These pictures come from the northern section in Toms River, and show the spur that once served the Ciba Geigy chemical plant, which was shut down due to ground water contamination.

-Thanks to Roy Spellman for contributing information about this route.
+Thanks to Roy Spellman for contributing information.